idenfy/Documentation/pages/ios-sdk.md

 ```

 ***Note**: We recommend implementing the initialization of the SDK with the initializeIdenfySDKV2WithManual().
-The regular V2 initialization will be removed in the future, while initialization with the manual identification results provides easier integration, existing **V2 version** customization options and similar callbacks handling to our [iFrame solution](https://github.com/idenfy/Documentation/blob/master/pages/ClientRedirectToWebUiIframe.md).
+It uses the newest UI/UX and offers more customization options.

 ### 5. Presenting ViewController

 Instance of IdenfyController is required for managing iDenfy ViewController.
 Following code will present initial ViewController:
-#### V2, V1, initializeIdenfySDKV2WithManual
+#### V1, initializeIdenfySDKV2WithManual
 ##### Swift
 ```swift
 let idenfyVC = idenfyController.instantiateNavigationController()